 The respondent left Velika Kladuša (BIH) by foot.
 At the border, he had to avoid barbed wire and had to cross a river by swimming through it.
-Once he reached Croatia, he took a taxi towards the Slovenian border.
-As the taxi driver drove too fast, overtaking other cars on the road, which attracted the authoritie’s attention, and they tried to apprehend them by car.
-The officers forced the taxi driver to stop his car on the right side of the road and aimed their weapons on them.
-There were two officers in the car wearing green military uniforms and two other officers wearing dark blue uniforms.
+Once he reached Croatia, he took a taxi to the Slovenian border.
+He crossed the border, but the taxi driver drove too fast, overtaking other cars on the road, which attracted the authorities’ attention, and they apprehended them by car.
+The officers forced the taxi driver to stop his car on the right side of the road and aimed their weapons at them.
+There were two officers in the car wearing what the respondent described as green military uniforms, and two other officers wearing dark blue uniforms.

-Afterwards, the respondent got handcuffed.
+Afterwards, the respondent was handcuffed.
 The officer asked for the passports of both of them, but the respondent didn’t have one.
 The officers also asked them what they were doing together.
-After staying around 15 minutes on the edge of the road, they were driven to the police station in Brežice (SVN) in a white van with a windowless backspace.
+After staying around 15 minutes on the edge of the road, they were driven to the police station in Brežice (SVN) in a white van with a windowless backspace (as described by respondent).

 “l was wet everywhere, and l felt very cold but the policeman said, ‘l don’t care’, l went to a small cell and after one hour they came to do a frisk.
 Then l went to a big cell and l went to sleep.
 There was only one concrete bed with a mattress in the room”